Jalen Pickett: College career

 On April 25, 2021, Pickett announced that he would transfer to Penn State, choosing the Nittany Lions over Oregon State.
-He averaged 13.3 points, 4.3 rebounds, 4.4 assists, and 1.1 steals per game.
+He averaged 13.3 points, 4.3 rebounds, 4.4 assists and 1.1 steals per game.
 Pickett announced he would return for his final season of eligibility.

-On February 14, 2023, Pickett scored a career-high 41 points in a 93-81 victory over Illinois, becoming Penn State's first 40-point scorer since 1961 and setting a Bryce Jordan Center record.
+On February 14, 2023, Pickett scored a career-high 41 points in a 93–81 victory over Illinois, becoming Penn State's first 40-point scorer since 1961 and setting a Bryce Jordan Center record.
 He also became the fourth Penn State player to score 2,000 points.
 Pickett followed up his historic performance with a 32-point performance against Minnesota on February 18, 2023.
-His combined 2-game totals of 73 points, 16 assists and 11 rebounds earned him multiple national player-of-the-week honors.
-The two-game stat line was also only the third time over the last 25 seasons in NCAA Division I Basketball or the NBA where a player scored 70+ points, had 15+ assists and 10+ rebounds with a 65% field goal percentage and 90% free-throw rate.
+His combined two-game totals of 73 points, 16 assists and 11 rebounds earned him multiple national player-of-the-week honors.
+The two-game stat line was also only the third time over the last 25 seasons in NCAA Division I basketball or the NBA where a player scored 70-plus points, had 15-plus assists and 10-plus rebounds with a 65% field goal accuracy and 90% free-throw rate.
 The other two players to accomplish this feat were LeBron James (2017) and Stephen Curry (2022).

+Professional career

+Denver Nuggets / Grand Rapids Gold (2023–present)

+The Indiana Pacers selected Pickett with the 32nd overall pick in the 2023 NBA draft and subsequently traded his draft rights to the Denver Nuggets.
+With the selection, Pickett became the highest-drafted former Siena Saint, and he and Seth Lundy were the first pair of Penn State Nittany Lions teammates to be selected in the same NBA draft.
+On July 6, 2023, the Denver Nuggets announced that they had signed with Pickett.

+On April 2, 2025, Pickett recorded his first career triple-double, with 17 points, 11 rebounds and 10 assists in a 113–106 loss against the San Antonio Spurs in his second career start.